 4th grade Columbia Public School teachers will have the opportunity to bring their students to the Missouri River for a one of kind learning experience.

-Missouri River Days is a half-day field trip on the Missouri River at Cooper's Landing Campgrounds & Marina, in Columbia, MO.
+Missouri River Days is a half-day field trip on the Missouri River at Cooper's Landing Riverside Resort & Marina, in Columbia, MO.

 This field trip is offered to the entire 4th-grade at Columbia Public Schools (CPS) during the fall and spring school year.